Rules and Regulations for KOK Champions, Title Fights and Rankings

 Winning / Defending The Title

-2) All championship fights (World, European, Interim) must be 5 x 3 minutes.
+2) All championship fights (World, Interim) must be 5 x 3 minutes.

-4) If a fighter currently holds a KOK Championship belt, he must defend the title every time he fights.
-If the current champion is fighting, it must be a title defense – no exceptions.
+3) If a fighter currently holds a KOK Championship belt, he must defend the title every time he fights.
+If the current champion is fighting, it must be a title defense, unless the champion partakes in a catchweight or GP tournament.

-5) If a World Champion refuses to accept the championship fight that is offered to him, he can be stripped of the title and an Interim Championship fight can be made.
+4) If a World Champion refuses to accept the championship fight that is offered to him, he may be stripped of the title and an Interim Championship fight can be made.

-6) It is possible for the European Champion to face the World Champion.
+5) Interim Champion is the first in line to face the World Champion.

-7) It’s possible for the European Champion to defend his title before he has a chance to face the World Champion.
+6) It’s possible for the Interim Champion to defend his title before he has a chance to face the World Champion.

-10) If KOK champion losses while participating in other organization tournament the KOK champion belt is stripped and champion position becomes vacant.
+8) If KOK champion loses while participating in other organization tournament, the KOK champion belt may be stripped and champion position may become vacant.

-12) If KOK champion is participating in other organizers tournament, without IBF written consent, he automatically losses the champion title.
+9) If KOK champion is participating in other organizers tournament, without IBF written consent, he may lose the title.

-13) If any champion signs an exclusive contract with another promotion, they will be stripped of the title and the title will become vacant.
+10) If any champion signs an exclusive contract with another promotion, they may be stripped of the title and the title may become vacant.

 Challenging for the Title

-1) The organization (KOK) will decide who challenges for a title.
+1) The organization (KOK) will determine who gets to challenge for a title.

-2) Any fighter ranked between 1 and 5 may challenge for the World Title.
+2) Any fighter ranked between 1 and 5 may challenge for the World Title (Interim champion gains priority).

 3) Any fighter who has won a WGP tournament may challenge for the World Title.

-6) An Interim Championship fight can be made with any fighter either ranked 1 – 5 in the division, a current European Champion or a winner of a WGP tournament.
+5) An Interim Championship fight can be made with any fighter either ranked 1 – 5 in the division or a winner of a WGP tournament.

 7) Fighters can only challenge for a title in an established weight category in KOK in which they are ranked.
 The weight divisions are: